achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

    Drop features that have a poor correlation with the response variable

    5.Selection of features by value shuffling: SelectByShuffling

+   Selection of features by High correlation with the target variable

    6.Selection of features by univariate performance: SelectBySingleFeaturePerformance